 With multiple Pulitzer Prize winners, CEOs, astronauts, and governors as part of its alumni base, it’s clear that Colorado State University in Fort Collins, CO knows what it takes to educate successful leaders.
 If you want to become one of those leaders—or even just understand what makes them so successful in the first place—earning a degree in psychology with a concentration in industrial/organizational psychology is a smart choice.

 When you pursue this major, you’ll be prepared to enter the workforce with a keen understanding of topics like leadership, motivation, work-life balance, and organizational training.
 In addition to core coursework, you’ll also have the opportunity to partake in optional experiential education opportunities.
-These opportunities, which consists of internships, research assistantships, and more, not only enrich your training but also enhance your marketability when it’s time to apply for jobs.
+These opportunities, which consist of internships, research assistantships, and more, not only enrich your training but also enhance your marketability when it’s time to apply for jobs.

 You’ll begin by taking core liberal arts courses to widen your horizons before moving on to psych-specific classes like Research Design and Analysis, Industrial Psychology, and Cognitive Psychology.
 Before you graduate, you’ll be required to partake in three classes that will allow you to synthesize everything you have learned throughout your program so far.
 You’ll participate in holistic group study, research, and thesis projects to wrap everything up—and to give you a nice bow to tie your resume together, too.